 “Remove any stickers with questions, links or music.”

 This partnership issue in particular had me momentarily puzzled.
-I did no have a question, link, or music sticker applied.
-I did tag 8 relevant accounts though.
-So, without knowing the magic number, I removed all but the 4 truly necessary accounts and it resolve the issue.
+I did not have a question, link, or music sticker applied.
+I did tag eight relevant accounts though.
+So, without knowing the magic number, I removed all but the four truly necessary accounts and it resolved the issue.

-After reviewing Meta’s Partnership Ad Guidelines I found out that magic number is 5.
+After reviewing Meta’s Partnership Ad Guidelines I found out that the magic number is five.

 “A maximum of 5 supported stickers and tappable text can be used.”